putragraha/gutenberg_library/README.md

 Built for __B.
 Design and implement an app as a long term project__ situation

 ## Scope of Features
-- Home Screen, contains list of books
+- Home Screen, contains list of books.
+Support offline data, obtained from cache containing latest success books API response.
 - Search, search for books based on selected keywords
 - Detail Screen, contains detail data of selected book
 - Bookshelf Screen, contains list of books from a specific bookshelf